 We got our first group of guilts and barrows in the spring of 2015.
 We fatten the barrows and bred the guilts.
 Both of Jake’s Grandparents raised pigs, however, he did not grow up around pigs on his parent’s farm.
 Jake has always been fond of pigs starting with his first pet pig when he was eight.
 This made choosing pigs to diversify our farm operation a no brainer.

-We have been fortune to be able to purchase feeder pigs from a organic farmer in western Iowa.
+We have been fortune to be able to purchase feeder pigs from a farmer in Iowa.
 They are about 6-7 weeks old when we get them and go right into our “make shift” finishing pens.
 Jake was able to convert the old government grain bins on the farm into pig finishing units with outdoor padocks.
 The pigs are able to get plenty of fresh air and have mud to roll around in as they grow.
 It takes approximate 6 months for the pigs to get to mature harvest size.
 Our pigs are fed an all vegetarian diet that consist of Non-GMO corn that we grow, soybean meal and supplemental minerals/vitamins that are purchased.
 Our pigs also NEVER received hormones or growth promoting antibiotics.
 We are learning a lot about raising pigs, but in general they do a pretty good job of taking care of themselves

 We sell our pork by the whole or half.
 The more you buy the more savings you get.